-Foster parenting with the hope of adoption
+Foster parenting with the goal of adoption

 Much like typical foster parents, families who hope to adopt can open their homes to children in need of a safe place to stay.
-In additional to the foster parent licensing classes, there are usually an additional class or two required for families who would like to be licensed to adopt as well.
+In addition to the foster parent licensing classes, there are usually another class or two required for families who would like to be licensed to adopt as well.
 The goal of foster care is to keep children safe while their parents address the issues in the household that put their children at risk.
 Sometimes this reunification cannot take place, and children in foster care need a permanent adoptive family.
 Caseworkers will reach out to the child’s extended family members in hope of finding a “kinship” placement for the child.
 If no relatives are willing or qualified to adopt the child, the child’s foster parents may have the option to adopt the child or children.
 Currently in Texas, only 1 in 3 children who enter foster care will be reunified with their parents or caregivers.
 This means there are many foster parents who have the opportunity to adopt children they’ve been caring for.

 Matched adoption from foster care